PetrCala/Diploma-Thesis/R/README.md

 * `pckg/` -> Folder with external packages that are not available online anymore, such as `LowRankQP`.
 * `resources/` -> Folder with various resources.
   - `packages.R` -> An R script containing an object with all packages used for the project, along with their versions.
+  - `table_templates.yaml` -> Store TeX table templates here in form of nested lists.
+User-modifiable.
   - `user_parameters_model.yaml` -> Customizable parameters.
 This file should be copied into the project roote, renamed to `user_parameters.yaml`, and modified to fit the user preferences.
 Any modifications can be done by opening the file using any text editor, such as `Notepad`.
 Alternatively, you may want to edit this file using fancier text editors, such as [Sublime Text](https://www.sublimetext.com/docs/vintage.html), or [VIM](https://www.vim.org/).
 * `results/` -> Folder with all results.
 A `.zip` file with all results will be automatically created here.
   - `graphic/` -> All graphic results will be automatically stored here.
   - `numeric/` -> All numeric results will be automatically stored here as `.csv` files.
+  - `text/` -> All TeX table code will be automatically stored here.
+This code is directly pasteable into .tex files for compilation (may require packages such as *longtable*,...).
   - `main_results.txt` -> An R console log file where all numeric/tabular results are stored in a presentable form.
 * `scripts/` -> Source scripts for various external methods.
   - `elliott_master_thesis_cala.R` -> Source code for the p-hacking tests developed by Elliott et al. (2022).